Pacemaker and Defibrillator Implantation

 You will also meet the pediatric anesthesiologist who will be giving anesthesia during the procedure.
 The anesthesiologist may give some medicine to help your child relax through a tiny plastic tube in a vein (IV line).

-You will be given a pager so you can be paged with updates during the surgery.
-We will notify you when the procedure is complete.
+We will give you a pager so your child’s team can page you with updates during the surgery.
+We will let you know when your child’s procedure is done.

 What happens during the procedure?